 Tenth District Consumer Credit Report

-From its post-recession low in the first quarter of 2012, average consumer debt in the District has increased at an annual rate of 2 percent.
-National average consumer debt over the same period increased at an annual rate of 0.8 percent.
-Thus, the gap between District consumer debt and national consumer debt in recent years has narrowed significantly.
-However, growth in District consumer debt was much slower than it was before the recession (2004 to 2009), when average consumer debt increased at an annual rate of 4.9 percent.
+From its post-recession low in the first quarter of 2012, average consumer debt in the District has increased at an annual rate of 2.4 percent.
+National average consumer debt over the same period increased at an annual rate of 1.1 percent.
+Because District debt is growing faster than national debt, District and national average consumer debt are converging (they would converge in two years at current growth rates; see Chart 1, Panel B).
+Still, District debt is growing more slowly than its pre-recession rate of 4.9 percent annually (first quarter 2003 to first quarter 2008).

-Chart 1: Outstanding Consumer Debt per Consumer and Revolving Debt per Consumer
+Chart 1: Outstanding Consumer Debt per Consumer and Revolving Debt per Consumer; Consumer Debt Trends

 Notes: Excludes first mortgage.
 A first mortgage represents the primary note on a home and typically is not used to purchase consumer goods.